KreitnerL/OCTA-graph-extraction/README.md

 To increase the speed of the analysis our tool uses multi-threading.
 Use `--threads [NUM_OF_THREADS]` to run the analysis with `[NUM_OF_THREADS]` concurrent threads.
 By default, all available cpus are utilized.

 ## Troubleshooting
-If you encounter OUT_OF_MEMORY errors during the build process, you can set the number of processes for `make` to 1:
+If you encounter OUT_OF_MEMORY errors during the build process, you can set the number of processes for `make` to 1.
+Note that this will significantly increase the build runtime!
 ```sh
 docker build . -t octa-graph-extraction --build-arg NUMBER_OF_PROCESSES=1
 ```